santosh2025/Ecommerce/README.md

-# Ecommerce# E-Commerce
+# Ecommerce-backend

-Welcome to the Node.js E-commerce App - your all-in-one solution for online shopping.
+Welcome to the Node.js E-commerce backent WebApp - your all-in-one solution for online shopping.
 Features include user authentication, a coupon system, product and order management, email services, OTP verification, and MongoDB integration.

 ## Features